raizelistaken/MovieAnalysis/README.md

 ## Project Overview

-The Movie project involves gathering data from APIs and webscraping.
-After data was gathered, exploratory data analysis was used to generate insights for a Microsoft.
+The MovieAnalysis project involves gathering data from APIs and webscraping.
+After the data was gathered, exploratory data analysis was used to generate insights for making recommendations for the new Microsoft Movies team.

 ### Data